 The campaign is spending over $200,000 in the next week and a half on the spot, which will air on TV and online.
 The mayor's presidential campaign has also opened 20 new field offices in the state and hired an additional 30 staffers there.
 Iowa's Democratic caucus will take place February 3, 2020.

-Buttigieg is the first gay candidate to make traction in a presidential campaign, would win a general election against President Trump by nine points, the Quinnipiac poll shows.
+Buttigieg is the first gay candidate to make traction in a presidential campaign, would win a general election against Donald Trump by nine points, the Quinnipiac poll shows.